clamstew/foundation-starter/README.md

 If you want to customize the color of that, you can go to <a href="http://foundation.zurb.com/docs/components/topbar.html" target="_blank">Topbar</a>.
 Again at the bottom look for your variables and find `$topbar-bg: #111;`.
 You would then search in `_settings.scss` for `$topbar-bg` and you can add any background propertiest to it from colors to gradients to even a background image.

+#### WARNING about uncommenting lines in _settings.scss

+If you uncomment in a file that is one of their variables by default, either **1) make sure you have declared your own override `$variable` value set in your `myvar.sass`**, which you would put (per the directions above), OR **2) make sure you change that variable to a hard value**.

+<span style="color: red;">Otherwise, if you are going to leave it set to their default variable, don't uncomment that line in settings.
+It WILL throw an error.</span>

 # YAGNI